otanodesignco/WeightedSelection/README.md

 Php implementation of weighted selection

-Two classes that handle the same problem differently ported from two different languages.
-This serves as the dice roller for the loot system in the gamification platform.
-The javascript based port expects doubles with the highest number being 1.0 and the lowest 0.
-It is fixed to 2 points after the decimal.
-So to get a 80% chance you'd put 0.8 and 1% as 0.01 for the javascript port.
-The comment on top say which language port it is and the site it was taken from.
+Weighted Selection implemented in php.
+Weighted selection gives you the ability to make a selection based on weight or probability.
+Each class only accepts integers (floats or doubles not supported at this time).
+The lowest and highest percents are 1 and 100.
+Two test files (poorly writen sorry) are here that show metrics based on a sample.
+Each algorithm performs well but the weightedSelection's subtraction method is the faster of the two.
+Each give similar metrics on a run for 10,000 times.
+This will serve as the dice roller for the loot component to the rpg gamification platform.
+The exception was removed from the constructor and the code simplified and worked so that it will run.